VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/Prince Mohammed International Airport/04-tower.md

 #### 4.3.2.
 VFR departures
-Any VFR aircraft leaving the control zone at Jeddah is considered to be engaging in cross-country VFR flight.
+Any VFR aircraft leaving the control zone at Medinah is considered to be engaging in cross-country VFR flight.

 Coordination between the AIR and APP is required.